-Did you know that the growth of flower farmers and the sales of fresh cut flowers have been booming in recent years.
-So whether you grow vegetable, fruits, berries, meat, milk shares or herbs adding flowers to your crop plan can be a great way to boost sales at the market and add extra value to your customers.
+Did you know that the growth of flower farmers and the sales of fresh-cut flowers have been booming in recent years?
+So whether you grow vegetables, fruits, berries, meat, milk shares, or herbs adding flowers to your crop plan can be a great way to boost sales at the market and add extra value to your customers.

-Flowers are a great option to sell at the farmers market.
+Flowers are a great option to sell at the farmer's market.
 Not only are they beautiful but you can make a fair profit on them.
-You have the option to sell loose cut flowers as well as making up bouquets to have on-hand.
-Other farmers at market might also be selling flowers but by making your bouquets unique will help you stand out and bring more people to your booth.
+You have the option to sell loose-cut flowers as well as making up bouquets to have on hand.
+Other farmers at the market might also be selling flowers but making your bouquets unique will help you stand out and bring more people to your booth.

-Here is a list of the top 10 flowers to grow on your flower farm and sell at market:
+Here is a list of the top 10 Flowers to grow on your Flower Farm and sell at the Market:

 Peonies